It all started when…

 While waiting in the check-out line at the neighborhood library, another friendly mother struck up a conversation with Karen.
 The Saitos had just moved to California from Indiana where Jiro had been working on a doctorate in Asian Studies.
 Ann Saito had two daughters about the same age as Karen's boys and the two families found they lived near each other.
 Soon they were exchanging babysitting favors.

 One day Ann saw a newspaper article about San Jose's Bicentennial Celebration which would be held in the summer of 1977.
 At one of the meetings, a Japanese street fair was discussed.
 The chairman turned to Ann and the woman sitting next to her and asked if the two women would co-chair the street fair.
 Introducing herself, Ann met Karlene Koketsu who had an ardent interest in arts and crafts.
 A mother of six, Karlene was there as a CYS representative.

 A newspaper article appeared about Jan Ken Po, a summer cultural program in Sacramento.
-The three newly-acquainted women sat down one day as they ate their bowls of noodles to talk about the idea of starting a similar school in San Jose.
+The three newly-acquainted women sat down one day as they ate their bowls of noodles to talk about the idea of starting a similar program in San Jose.

 Looking through a book of Japanese children's songs, the women saw the song, "Suzume no Gakko".
-They thought it was a cute name and were even pleased that the song was about a school!
-Karen volunteered her sister, Reiko Murakami, to come up with a school logo for the "school of sparrows".
+They thought it was a cute name and were even pleased that the song was about a gakko!
+Karen volunteered her sister, Reiko Murakami, to come up with a logo for the "school of sparrows".

 The current session is held at Wesley Methodist Church and runs for two weeks in July.